 Day 3: Solutions (including responsible sourcing, circularity indicators, circular product design, and good practice examples)

-The school will provide the unique opportunity to learn and network with speakers of various backgrounds such as Raimund Bleischwitz from UCL, Dominique Guyonnet from BRGM, David Peck, Ruud Balkenende and Layla van Ellen from TU Delft, Patrick Wäger from Empa, James Goddin from Granta Design, and many others.
+The school will provide the unique opportunity to learn and network with speakers of various backgrounds such as Raimund Bleischwitz from UCL, Dominique Guyonnet from BRGM, David Peck, Ruud Balkenende and Layla van Ellen from TU Delft, Patrick Wäger from Empa, James Goddin from Granta Design, Matthew Polaine from the British Antarctic Survey, and many others.
 Furthermore, teaching concepts and learning outcomes will be analysed and discussed.

 The full fee is 500 EUR, the reduced fee for students and non-profit organisations is 350 EUR.
 This includes full programme, teaching material, course certificate, all meals, drinks and snacks and networking activities.